DimasFirdiansyah/National-Health-Insurance-NHS-Operational-Analysis/README.md

 # Firdiansyah_DimasRizqy_DA201_Assignment
-This repository include jupyter notebook file for final Assignment of course 2 : Diagnostic Analysis using python
+This repository is for final Assignment of course 2 : Diagnostic Analysis using python This repository include :
+- Jupyter notebook files
+- PDF Report
+- Video of presentation in MP4 format